breatheco-de/content/src/content/lesson/optimize-react-components-usereducer.md

 The hooks were launched on version 16.8 of React.
 Since then all the architecture of react has transformed into a series of hooks that allow the implementation of most of the most important coding design patterns. useReducer is a proposal from React to separate the logic from the view of your components.
-There are other solutions like Redux, Flux, Global Context, etc; however, useReducer is easy to use and keeps the data in a local scope, which means that even when the components are reusing the functions, they don't share data.
+There are other solutions like Redux, Flux, Context API, etc; however, useReducer is easy to use and keeps the data in a local scope, which means that even when the components are reusing the functions, they don't share data.

 ## Example of a useReducer